apispots/apispots.github.io/faq.md

 In the case of 3rd party service integrations (e.g. with Github) you will be asked for granting any required permissions.

+All locally saved data will be removed once the extension itself is removed from Chrome.

 {: id="opensource"}
 ## Open Source